goyal27/parking-lot-lld/README.md

 * Time is recorded at the exit panel and charges are calculated at that point of time.
 * User should be able to pay for the ticket.
 * Admin should be able to add floor to the lot.
-* Admin shoul be able to add parking slots to the floor.
+* Admin should be able to add parking slots to the floor.
 * Admin should be able to remove a slot.
 * Admin should be able to add entrance and exit panels.
 * User should not be issued a ticket if the slot is not available.